 We all have some nights where sleep is a struggle and they are unpleasant but if this goes on for longer than a month it is time to address your sleep and improve it to avoid the effects and impact on your life.
 I’ve included an excellent video in the useful links below-called ‘Sleep is your Superpower’ by Dr Mathew Walker.
 It will really change how you think about sleep.

 Improved immune function, less illness and a longer life

 The First steps

 The first step in addressing a sleep problem is to have any medical conditions ruled out by your general practitioner.
-A general health check-up by your surgery would also be beneficial.
+A general health check-up by your surgery is a great first step.

 Begin to relax and prepare for bed at least 2 hours before sleep.

 A cool dark room promotes sleep the temperature should be around 18 Celsius.

 Create a good bedtime routine and stick with it even at weekends.